 Nani means "beautiful" in Hawaiian, and when we first laid eyes on her, that's exactly what we thought!
 Nani was one of the dogs who didn't find a home at the end of a big adoption event; when we came across her, she was laying down with her head propped up to the kennel wall, fast asleep.

-She is a very sweet girl, but being what we believe to be a purebred Miniature Pinscher, she is also curious and independent -- which is typical of the breed.
+She is a very sweet girl, but being what we believe to be a purebred German Pinscher, she is also curious and independent -- which is typical of the breed.

 Nani has been through a lot of changes in her life, and now faces yet another in finding a new forever family who can commit to loving and caring for her for the rest of her life.
 We have faith that someone special out there is willing to adopt a dog with a medical history and bring this lovable girl into their life!